scnx/drupal-project/README.md

 you may need to merge conflicts if any of your modified files are updated in a new release of Drupal core.

+This project comes with a fixed Drupal version, which you will either have to bump up yourself or make less restrictive, if you do not want to pin down an exact Drupal version.
+To relieve the fixed version requirement, you can `composer require webflo/drupal-core-strict:^8.7`

 Follow the steps below to update your core files.

+1. Set the Drupal version you want to install, if it is fixed, e.g. `composer require webflo/drupal-core-strict:8.7.3`.
+   If you don't use a fixed version, you can skip this step.
-1. Run `composer update drupal/core webflo/drupal-core-require-dev webflo/drupal-core-strict composer/installers "symfony/*" --with-dependencies` to update Drupal Core and its dependencies.
+1. Run `composer update webflo/drupal-core-strict webflo/drupal-core-require-dev composer/installers "symfony/*" --with-dependencies` to update Drupal Core and its dependencies.
 1. Run `git diff` to determine if any of the scaffolding files have changed.
    Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.